ska-telescope/ska-tango-testing/docs/src/guide/integration/advanced_use_cases.rst

 To face this problem, we introduce the concept of an "early stop sentinel".
-An early stop sentinel is a function that monitors your events and, if it detects a certain condition, it stops the evaluation early, it makes the assertion fail and it permits you to avoid to wait for the timeout to be reached.
-Think about all the exception events you may already rise in your system: with an early stop sentinel you can catch them and stop the evaluation immediately, making your tests fail faster.
+An early stop sentinel is a function that monitors your events and, if it detects a certain condition, it stops the evaluation early, makes the assertion fail and permits you to avoid waiting for the timeout to be reached.
+Think about all the exception events you may already raise in your system: with an early stop sentinel you can catch them and stop the evaluation immediately, making your tests fail faster.

 The :py:func:`~ska_tango_testing.integration.assertions.with_early_stop`
-method permits you to define in a tracer assertions a stop condition through a lambda function that takes a :py:class:`~ska_tango_testing.integration.event.ReceivedEvent` object as input and returns a boolean value.
+method permits you to define in a tracer assertion a stop condition through a lambda function that takes a :py:class:`~ska_tango_testing.integration.event.ReceivedEvent` object as input and returns a boolean value.
 If the function returns ``True``, the evaluation